Lead poisoning: History

 In the 18th century lead poisoning was fairly frequent on account of the widespread drinking of rum, which was made in stills with a lead component (the "worm").
 It was a significant cause of mortality amongst slaves and sailors in the colonial West Indies.
 Lead poisoning from rum was also noted in Boston.
 Benjamin Franklin suspected lead to be a risk in 1786.
 Also in the 18th century, "Devonshire colic" was the name given to the symptoms experienced by people of Devon who drank cider made in presses that were lined with lead.
 Lead was added to cheap wine illegally in the 18th and early 19th centuries as a sweetener.
 The composer Beethoven, a heavy wine drinker, had elevated lead levels (as later detected in his hair) possibly due to this; lead poisoning is a contender as a factor to his hearing loss and death (cause of which is still controversial).

+Paralysie saturnine diagnostiquée par Joseph Jules Dejerine et Augusta Dejerine-Klumpke (Sorbonne Université).

 With the Industrial Revolution in the 19th century, lead poisoning became common in the work setting.
 The introduction of lead paint for residential use in the 19th century increased childhood exposure to lead; for millennia before this, most lead exposure had been occupational.
 The first legislation in the UK to limit pottery workers' exposure to lead was included in the Factories Act Extension Act in 1864, with further introduced in 1899.
 William James Furnival (1853–1928), research ceramist of City & Guilds London Institute, appeared before Parliament in 1901 and presented a decade's evidence to convince the nation's leaders to remove lead completely from the British ceramic industry.
 His 852-page treatise, Leadless Decorative Tiles, Faience, and Mosaic of 1904, published that campaign and provided recipes to promote lead-free ceramics.
 At the request of the Illinois state government in the US, Alice Hamilton (1869–1970) documented lead toxicity in Illinois industry and in 1911 presented results to the 23rd Annual Meeting of the American Economic Association.
 Hamilton was a founder of the field of occupational safety and health and published the first edition of her manual, Industrial Toxicology, in 1934, yet in print in revised forms.
-An important step in the understanding of childhood lead poisoning occurred when toxicity in children from lead paint was recognized in Australia in 1897.
-France, Belgium, and Austria banned white lead interior paints in 1909; the League of Nations followed suit in 1922.
-However, in the United States, laws banning lead house paint were not passed until 1971, and it was phased out and not fully banned until 1978.